 The City is committed to managing its biosolids in an environmentally sound, socially acceptable, and cost-effective manner.
 We are constantly reviewing the program and incorporating continual improvements.
-Recently the City completed an audit of their biosolids EMS Program.
-The re-verification audit was performed on September 23-27 by DEKRA, an independent audit firm.
-The auditors verified that the City’s biosolids program meets the requirements of National Biosolids Partnership (NBP) EMS program and recommended continued certification in the NBP EMS program at the Platinum Level status.
+Recently the City completed an interim audit of their Biosolids EMS Program.
+The audit was performed September 28 to October 1, 2015 by a 3rd party auditor.
+The auditor verified that the City’s biosolids program meets the requirements of the National Biosolids Partnership (NBP) Biosolids Management Program (BMP) and recommended continued certification in the NBP BMP at the Platinum Level status.
 To view a summary of the findings and the final audit report click here.

 The City encourages you to learn more about the wastewater treatment process and biosolids management.
 We have created several video productions that focus on these processes.
 To learn more request one of the biosolids video productions by contacting us at the information included on the bottom of this page.

 "Where Does It Go?" – designed for audiences 8-years old and up.
 Three children host the program and take the viewer on a tour of the Hyperion Treatment Plant and the City's farm in Kern County.

 "Imagine" – designed for persons touring the Hyperion Treatment Plant, as well as for groups in the community who are interested in the City's farm, but are not able to travel to it.
 The video shows viewers how biosolids can change marginal soil into productive farmland that grows crops and are sold to local dairies for livestock feed.

 "Creating a Valuable Product: Biosolids" – designed for persons who have an understanding about farming but do not understand how organic wastewater solids are converted into beneficial biosolids.
 This video shows the viewers the various treatment processes that are used to convert the organic wastewater solids into beneficial biosolids.